 This series of upper level curricular initiatives further confirms the recognition Southwestern already received from the Carnegie Endowment as one of the few law schools truly embracing the challenge of developing a curriculum that incorporates theory, practice and integration into the profession.

 The January Intersession consists of a one-week term held before the regular Spring Semester begins and features a selection of about a dozen innovative courses that are more suited to short-term, intensive treatment than to a traditional semester.
 Students have the opportunity to enroll in one-unit courses focusing on a discrete topic with a skills or practice focus.
 The classes meet three to four hours a day for five days and most are graded on the performance of skills or final paper.
-Enrollment in intersession courses is limited to upper division Day and Evening students and second year SCALE students, but will remain discretionary (rather than mandatory) with those students, as Summer Session is.
+Enrollment in the January Intersession is limited to upper division Day and Evening students and second year SCALE students.
+While it is mandatory for SCALE II students, it is discretionary (rather than mandatory) for all other upper division students.
 Invitations to teach these special short courses are being directed to potential visitors, adjuncts, interested full-time faculty, and other experts in the field who otherwise might not be available for a full semester.

 Among the January Intersession courses approved by the faculty are:

 - Business Concepts for Liberal Arts Majors

 - Effective Communication in Criminal Practice

 - Fashion Law

 - Legal Spanish for International Practice

 - Prosecution and Defense of Domestic Violence Cases